 It is very difficult to effectively manage inventory without an accurate record of what you have.
 Similarly, it is also very difficult to fulfill the promises you make with your customers if the reality of your stock is different from what you know is in stock.
 Not fulfilling these promises not only cause disappointed customers but also lost business.

 The accuracy of any inventory tracking system, whether manual, spreadsheet or software depends on timely and accurate transaction reporting.
 It is also necessary that any inventory movement must be reported to the tracking system promptly and accurately.

 This simple requirement is not necessarily easy.
 Any human-based procedure is subject to error, delays, lost transactions, bad math, and misidentification.
 But it is not an impossible task, timely and accurate transactions occur when the people reporting the transactions understand the importance and are properly motivated to do a good job.
 It all depends on motivation and management.

 A simple example is given here, if your employees are moving items to put together a customer order, their primary focus is on getting the right things into the box and doing it quickly.
 What you need to do is to find a way to make it easy and important to also report what was picked, from what location, identifying information (lot or serial number, if needed), or whatever else you want to track.

 Bar-code scans can be used to automate data collection.
 Many inventory software will produce bar-coded lists and labels, interface with scanners, and manage the data collection effort.
 Not only is automated data collection more timely but it also eliminates a lot of the sources of error that are part of manual data collection.

-Inventory records are always prone to error, even if you are using a system which is automated, manual or combination of both.
+Inventory records are always prone to error, even if you are using a system that is automated, manual, or a combination of both.